 The protein encoded by this gene belongs to the thrombospondin protein family.
 Thrombospondin family members are adhesive glycoproteins that mediate cell-to-cell and cell-to-matrix interactions.
 This protein forms a pentamer and can bind to heparin and calcium.
-Studies of the rat counterpart suggest that this protein may be involved in local signaling in the developing and adult nervous system. [provided by RefSeq, Jul 2008]
+It is involved in local signaling in the developing and adult nervous system, and it contributes to spinal sensitization and neuropathic pain states.
+This gene is activated during the stromal response to invasive breast cancer.
+It may also play a role in inflammatory responses in Alzheimer's disease.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for THBS4 Gene

 THBS4 (Thrombospondin 4) is a Protein Coding gene.
-Diseases associated with THBS4 include hypertrophic scars and mycetoma.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
-GO annotations related to this gene include calcium ion binding and heparin binding.
-An important paralog of this gene is THBS2.
+Diseases associated with THBS4 include Prostate Cancer and Mycetoma.
+Among its related pathways are Signaling by GPCR and Phagosome.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and heparin binding.
+An important paralog of this gene is THBS3.

 Adhesive glycoprotein that mediates cell-to-cell and cell-to-matrix interactions and is involved in various processes including cellular proliferation, migration, adhesion and attachment, inflammatory response to CNS injury, regulation of vascular inflammation and adaptive responses of the heart to pressure overload and in myocardial function and remodeling.
 Binds to structural extracellular matrix (ECM) proteins and modulates the ECM in response to tissue damage, contributing to cardioprotective and adaptive ECM remodeling.
 Plays a role in ER stress response, via its interaction with the activating transcription factor 6 alpha (ATF6) which produces adaptive ER stress response factors and protects myocardium from pressure overload.
 May contribute to spinal presynaptic hypersensitivity and neuropathic pain states after peripheral nerve injury.
 May play a role in regulating protective astrogenesis from the subventricular zone (SVZ) niche after injury in a NOTCH1-dependent manner (By similarity).